 When I was growing up, we had a painting of our Kent family tree, which traced our family back to 1584 in Lincolnshire, England, but it was only the paternal line, and I always felt there was something missing.
 What about all the maternal lines?
-When we moved from South Africa to England, I decided to find out a bit more about my mothers family, which originated from Holy Island in Northumberland (or so I had been told).
+When we moved from South Africa to England, I decided to find out a bit more about my mothers family, originally from Holy Island in Northumberland (or so I had been told).
 My mother had a box of papers she had inherited from an uncle which had a roughly drawn family tree and couple of old letters relating to her Watson family.
 So, on our first holiday up to the North of England, we decided to explore Holy Island and see where the family came from.

 And here we struck gold ….
 On walking through the graveyard at Lindisfarne, we spotted many, many Watson graves, and were able to match some of them to my roughly drawn tree.
 One of my earliest known ancestors at the time was my great great grandfather, Joseph Watson, who had a very colourful life, and now that so many historical records and newspapers are being digitised, continues to deliver new stories and scandals from his time in England and Australia.
 I have recently found evidence that he was imprisoned for a month in 1860 in the Maitland Gaol, in Australia for stealing spirits from a pub!